 - Your website is no longer a part of Google’s cached search results

-Google’s main goal is to provide the best experience for its users possible.
-This means they are constantly in the process of tweaking and revamping strategies to ensure the best websites get top billing on their search results pages.
+Google’s main goal is to provide the best possible experience for its users.
+This means they are constantly in the process of tweaking and revamping strategies to ensure the best websites get top placement on their search results pages.

 As stated, Google tells us they run approximately 3,200 changes to their algorithms every year.
 These all have the potential to impact rankings, although some are more earthshaking than others.

-**To keep up with changes, check out Moz’s list of Googles algorithm changes.**
+Tip: To keep up with changes, check out Moz’s list of Google’s algorithm changes.